-Attracting the right talent continues to be paramount to our business, and we are genuinely committed to broadening access to a career in the professional services and being a part of creating a diverse workforce for the future.
+Attracting the right talent continues to be paramount to our business and we are genuinely committed to broadening access to a career in professional services and being a part of creating a diverse workforce for the future.

-In FY18, we received more than 1400 applications for employment and recruited over 190 professionals across the organisation, including 60 university graduates who embarked in our 2018 ACA and ACCA professional accounting training schemes.
+In FY19, we received more than 1300 applications for employment and recruited 190 professionals across the organisation, including 178 university graduates.